AI For Property Management Odor Complaint Calls

 Odor complaints can be sensitive

 Correct.
 The AI should not diagnose mold, gas, health risk, plumbing failure, neighbor behavior, or habitability.
-It should capture facts and route through approved language.
+It should capture facts and use approved staff language.

 Our maintenance team decides what needs a visit